AMMHasan/command-line-genomics/index.md

 As `.sam` format is a big text file to deal with, for computational purpose, it is converted into a binary format `.bam`.
 This is machine readable format, not human readable at all.

 ```
+# You are now in "/data" directory
 samtools view -S -b ./result/unsorted_sample.sam  > /data/result/unsorted_sample.bam
 ```
 ## 7. Sorting BAM file
 Now, the reads are sorted in the alignment file -

 ```
+# You are now in "/data" directory
 samtools sort -o ./result/sorted_sample.bam ./result/unsorted_sample.bam
 ```
 ## 8. Deduplication of sorted BAM
 To remove duplicated reads in the alignment file, deduplication has become an indespensible part for the whole genome sequence data analysis.

 ```
+# You are now in "/data" directory
 picard MarkDuplicates I=/data/result/sorted_sample.bam O=/data/result/deduped_sample.bam M=/data/result/dedupMat.txt REMOVE_DUPLICATES=true
 samtools index /data/result/deduped_sample.bam
 ```